SABC Education: History

 In 1991, TV2, TV3, and TV4 were combined into a new service called CCV (Contemporary Community Values).
 A third channel was introduced known as TSS, or TopSport Surplus, TopSport being the brand name for the SABC's sports coverage, but this was replaced by NNTV (National Network TV), an educational, non-commercial channel, in 1993.

 Established in 1996, SABC Education is a SABC business unit responsible for delivering the educational mandate of the public broadcaster.

-In 2012, The SABC announced plans to launch it as a standalone channel alongside 14 other channels the public broadcaster planned to launch on their long-awaited DTT platforms alongside SABC 4, SABC 5, SABC Movies, and SABC Sport.
+In 2012, The SABC announced plans to launch it as a standalone channel alongside 14 other channels the public broadcaster planned to launch on their DTT platforms alongside SABC 4, SABC 5, SABC Movies, and SABC Sport.

 In 2015, SABC Education partnered up with Tuluntulu to launch the brand as an online channel alongside SABC Children.

 In 2018, the SABC downsized its unfunded DTT plans to 9 channels with SABC Sport and Education present in that portfolio.
 They also launched a virtual academy for the brand to assist matriculants with their studies and equip them with the necessary skills to work independently.

 In 2020, the COVID-19 pandemic forced the shutdown of most schools, and SABC rolled out SABC Education over DTT and YouTube from May 4, adding more platforms as time went on.
 In November 2022, SABC in partnership with Hisense Group South Africa Launched SABC Plus.
 SABC has been unable to add the channel to the satellite services DStv and StarSat.